Family Medical Leave Act FAQ's

 Again, an FMLA is not designed as a way to recover from a medical need due to an injury or extended illness, nor is it a form of insurance.
 Medical leave pay is an employee benefit that is extended to some employees.
 If the injury or illness is as a result of some work event or accident, then the medical leave is generally covered under a workers’ compensation insurance claim process and could be for many weeks or months depending on the progress of recovery.

-Yes, in most cases both parents can take an FMLA leave.
+Yes, in most cases both.
 This all depends on if both parents’ employers are covered employers under FMLA law and if they have worked the required number of hours and months to qualify.
 For example, the new mom may work for a covered employer and have worked the required number of months and hours before requesting the FMLA.
 The dad may have worked for a covered employer, but since he just started his job 4 months ago, he cannot take the FMLA.
 If both parents are eligible, they should notify their employers and request the leave as soon as they know they need the time off.

 Sometimes, problems and questions come up when on an FMLA approved leave.
 The US Department of Labor is the government agency that enforces FMLA, therefore if you cannot get answers from your employer or if you believe you have been denied a leave but are eligible, you can contact your state division of this agency.
 Companies that fail to follow FMLA guidelines are subject to stiff fines and penalties.